Pass Along Book

 • Name and contact info of attorney, if you have one, and where to find a copy of your will

-If you simply use a password written notebook, fine, be sure to make reference to it in the book, including where its located.
-Similarly, make sure you password book or manager is up to date and makes sense.
+If you simply use a written notebook for your passwords, fine, be sure to make reference to it in the book, including where its located.
+Similarly, make sure your password book or manager is up to date and makes sense.
+If your password management system is a collection of sticky notes and random scraps of paper, you need to fix that now.
+Yes, now.

 Who needs a pass along book?